 Faculty with ongoing faculty appointments — including Instructor, Senior Instructor, Professor of Teaching, Assistant Professor, Associate Professor, Professor, Clinical Assistant Professor, Clinical Associate Professor, Clinical Professor, or BCCA Investigator — are automatically eligible to serve as Principal Investigator (PI) for research requiring approval from the UBC Behavioural Research Ethics Board (BREB).
-Lecturers, Postdoctoral Fellows, or other faculty require approval of the Head of the unit in which they hold an appointment.
-Once you have received this approval, please forward it to Anita Lillquist <email@example.com> to request the PI role in the system.
-The Office of Research Services considers these requests on a case-by-case basis and can grant PI status for a particular project.
+Lecturers, Postdoctoral Fellows, or other faculty require a letter of support from the Dean/Department head indicating that the researcher has the capacity to conduct the research independently as the PI and the department is aware of and supports the research.
+Once you have received this approval, please submit to one of the BREB coordinators in the Office of Research Ethics.
+The Office of Research Ethics considers these requests on a case-by-case basis and may grant temporary PI status for a specific research project.

-Instructors who are applying for research ethics approval for class research projects in courses they are teaching can be listed as a PI on their application.
-Please see the guidelines for submitting course based research applications and requesting PI status: Course-Based Research Project Guidelines (Feb 2019).
+Instructors who are applying for research ethics approval for course-based research projects in courses they are teaching can be listed as a PI on their application.
+Please see the guidelines for submitting applications and requesting PI status: Course-Based Research Project Guidelines (Aug 2019).

 When creating your ethics application, if you cannot find the PI's name in the list, have it added into the RISe system by emailing the following information to RISe Support Full Name (Including middle initial), Department (or affiliation with the University), UBC Rank, Email Address, Phone Number and UBC employee number (if applicable).
 Once an account is created, new users will receive their researcher number via email.